Magdalen Laver: Economy

 Historically, the economy of Magdalen Laver was dominated by agriculture.
 In 1801, 36 people worked in agriculture.
 The dominance of agriculture in Magdalen Laver can be explained by the large amount of arable land in the area.
 In 1847, it was estimated that 835 acres of land was arable.
-According to the 2011 Census, 37 people now work as a manager or senior official, suggesting that the area is now largely a commuter area.
+According to the 2011 census, 37 people now work as a manager or senior official, suggesting that the area is now largely a commuter area.

-The 2011 Census showed that the unemployment rate in Magdalen Laver was just 1.5%, considerably lower than the national average at 8.1%, suggesting a strong local economy.
+The 2011 census showed that the unemployment rate in Magdalen Laver was just 1.5%, considerably lower than the national average at 8.1%, suggesting a strong local economy.

 Education

 There has not been a school in Magdalen Laver since 1952.
-Previously, in the 19th Century, the population of the parish was too poor to sustain one but by 1818, a small school was founded.
+Previously, in the 19th century, the population of the parish was too poor to sustain one but by 1818, a small school was founded.
 A permanent school was built in 1862 on land given by Anna Maria Meyer which was able to accommodate 60 students.
 Currently, the closest school to Magdalen Laver is Moreton Church of England Voluntary Aided Primary School which is situated 1.83 miles away.

 Of the 198 usual 16 and over residents living in Magdalen Laver, 15.2% have no qualifications whilst 25.3% have Level 4 qualifications and above.

 Religion

-The Parish Church of Saint Mary's Magdalen was built in the 12th century and consists of nave, chancel, west tower, and a south porch.
+The Parish Church of Saint Mary Magdalen was built in the 12th century and consists of nave, chancel, west tower, and a south porch.
 The walls are made of flint rubble and Roman brick and the tower from timber.
 The church has been a Grade II listed building since 20 February 1967.

-According to the 2011 Census, 68.5% of the population identified themselves as Christian and 21.6% as of "No Religion".
+According to the 2011 census, 68.5% of the population identified themselves as Christian and 21.6% as of "No Religion".